Why is this medication prescribed?

 Before taking simvastatin,

-- tell your doctor and pharmacist if you are allergic to simvastatin, any other medications, or any of the ingredients in simvastatin tablets or oral suspension.
-Ask your doctor or pharmacist for a list of the ingredients.
+- tell your doctor or pharmacist if you are allergic to this medication, any part of this medication, or any other medications, foods or substances.
+Tell your doctor or pharmacist about the allergy and what symptoms you had.

 - some medications should not be taken with simvastatin.
 Other medications may cause dosing changes or extra monitoring when taken with simvastatin.
 Make sure you have discussed any medications you are currently taking or plan to take before starting simvastatin with your doctor and pharmacist.
-Before starting, stopping, or changing any medications while taking simvastatin, please get the advice of your doctor or pharmacist. ;
+Before starting, stopping, or changing any medications while taking simvastatin, please get the advice of your doctor or pharmacist.

 - the following nonprescription product may interact with simvastatin: niacin.
 Be sure to let your doctor and pharmacist know that you are taking this medication before you start taking simvastatin.
-Do not start this medication while taking simvastatin without discussing with your healthcare provider..
+Do not start this medication while taking simvastatin without discussing with your healthcare provider.

 - tell your doctor if you have liver disease.
 Your doctor will order blood tests to see how well your liver is working even if you do not think you have liver disease.
 Your doctor will probably tell you not to take simvastatin if you have liver disease or if the tests show that you may be developing liver disease.